MaryJane-Ifunanya/Google-PlayStore-Analysis/README.md

 # Google-PlayStore-Analysis
 ![Image](https://github.com/user-attachments/assets/0b05b96b-91f4-4673-9a52-8d10ba365f7a)
 ## Project Overview
 This project involved analyzing a large dataset of Google Play Store apps to explore app performance, user engagement, and market trends.
+The dataset was provided by HNG Internship.

 ### Tools Used
 * Python – Data exploration and cleaning